Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

   - Searching and displaying users data from google sheet.
   - Creating authorisation function to protect data from being loaded by unauthorised user.
   - Calculating other type of taxes such as Capital Gains Tax.
-  - Improve calculation of the Tax Credit to make it more accurate.
+  - Improving calculation of the Tax Credit to make it more accurate.
 At the moment it is based on rounded number of weeks.

 ## Technologies used: